How to be a Jewish Shomer (Best Man)

 - Ashes (for placing on the Chatan's forehead)

-- A cup for breaking under the Chupah (this act serves as an expression of sadness at the destruction of the Temple in
+- A cup for breaking under the Chupah (this act serves as an expression of sadness over the destruction of the Temple in

 Jerusalem)